-This button is primarily used to select the receiver bandwidths, but also has a secondary function of storing user frequencies.
+This button is primarily used to select the receiver bandwidths, but also has a secondary function of storing user frequencies and returning to the CW mode from CWR.

 A brief press of the button will cycle you through the Wide, Medium, and Narrow filter bandwidths.
 The actual bandwidths employed are adjustable via the User Configuration Menu.